-Please e-mail the syllabus and other requested materials to Molly Sullivan at email@example.com as a Microsoft Word or PDF file.
+Please e-mail the syllabus and other requested materials to Molly Sullivan at firstname.lastname@example.org as a Microsoft Word or PDF file.
 Deadline for 2017 and forward will be October 15 of each year.
-The request for the R-designation should have already been approved by the home department and college before the October 15 submission deadline.
+The request for the R-designation should have already been approved by the home department and in process for college approval before the October 15 submission deadline.

 The attached rubric would be used to determine if courses met the seven criteria for consideration.
 A score of ten or greater would be required to receive the designation, with no entries in the (0) ‘Does Not Demonstrate’ column.

 Courses that receive the “R” designation will become eligible to receive support through the campus’s Quality Enhancement Plan (QEP), Experience Learning.
 Please indicate if the department would like to learn more about support available to this course through the QEP.